-An important provision in PSD2 requires non-discriminatory access to payment systems.
+An important provision in the PSD2 requires non-discriminatory access to payment systems.
 This provision is not new, but the wording has been strengthened in relation to 'designated' payment systems/schemes, (which in the UK includes Bacs, CHAPS, Faster Payments, LINK, Cheque & Credit, Northern Ireland Clearing, Visa and MasterCard).
 Whilst the schemes themselves remain exempt from any legislative requirement to open up access to the system, scheme members who provide indirect access to other PSPs will not be permitted to discriminate against other authorised PSPs wishing to gain access, and where they refuse access to the payment system, they must provide the applicant PSP with "full reasons for any rejection".
-It is unlikely to lead to significant changes in improving access to payment systems or schemes in the UK, choice, or competition (as highlighted by detriments UN29, SA1-7, Sa25 and HS9), but may increase indirect access to SEPA for UK firms wishing to operate cross-border.

-The PSR is however conducting a review of the UK's current landscape around access to payment systems, and the Bank of England's review - covered below in section 5.2.11 - considers whether or not the RTGS should be opened up to non-bank PSPs.
-These initiatives may lead to greater domestic access to payment systems than PSD2.
+The PSR is conducting a review of the UK's current landscape around access to the inter-bank payment systems, and the Bank of England's review - covered below in section 5.2.13 - considers whether or not the RTGS should be opened up to non-bank PSPs.
+These initiatives may lead to greater domestic access to payment systems than PSD2, and thereby address detriments SA3 - SA6

-Similarly, the PSF's own work on Simplifying Access may solve these detriments more successfully.
+Similarly, the PSF's own work on Simplifying Access may solve these detriments more successfully than the formal legislative changes to the PSD2.